cedrickchee/YDKGo/content/docs/testing/benchmarks/_index.md

 }
 ```

-I reconstructed everything that the author did and I'm gonna go ahead and run
+I reconstructed everything that the author did and I will go ahead and run
 this benchmark just like the author did in the article.

 ```sh